ADA Accessibility Information

 A

-Root Canal Auburn MA
+Root Canal Therapy Auburn MA

 Why Might I Need a Root Canal?

 There are various causes to infection or inflammation, and this includes chipping or cracking of the tooth, some dental procedures, or deep decay in the tooth.
-In addition to this, tooth trauma can damage the pulp, even when there are no signs of visible cracks or chips on the tooth.
-If the pulp infection or inflation is not treated, it can cause an abscess or severe pain to the tooth.

 What Are the Steps Involved in a Root Canal?